Ugochukwu-Web/Stock-Analysis/README.md

 # Stock-Analysis
-Created a panel dashboard of twitter, nvidia, tesla and nasdaq100 stocks# EDA and Panel Dashboard
+Created a panel dashboard of twitter, nvidia, tesla and nasdaq100 stocks

+# EDA and Panel Dashboard

-This is a solution to the whitebeltanalyst project.
-White belt analysts challenges help you improve your coding and analysis skills by building realistic projects.
+This is a solution to the white belt analyst project.
+These challenges help you improve your coding and analysis skills by building realistic projects.

 ## Table of contents